Quantitative and Qualitative Instruments of Monetary Policy

 There are certain factors that affect OMO, which include an underdeveloped securities market, excess reserves with the commercial banks, indebtedness of the commercial banks, etc.

-Repo rate is a rate at which commercial banks borrow money by selling their securities to the RBI to maintain liquidity.
+A Repo rate is a rate at which commercial banks borrow money by selling their securities to the RBI to maintain liquidity.
 Commercial banks sell their securities in case of a shortage of funds or due to some statutory measures.
-It is one of the main instruments of the RBI to keep inflation under control.
+It is one of the main instruments of the RBI that keeps inflation under control.

 Sometimes, the RBI borrows money from commercial banks when there is excess liquidity in the market.
 In that case, commercial banks get benefits by receiving the interest on their holdings with the RBI.